Ouest-France/cdp/README.md

     - Helm and k8s files to configure the deployment.
 Must be present in the directory configured by the --deploy-spec-dir=<dir> option.

 docker|k8s:
+  - CDP_IMAGE_PULL_SECRET – Add the imagePullSecret value to use the helm --wait option instead of patch and rollout.
+  - CDP_NAMESPACE – if value = 'project-name', force usage of project name to create k8s namespace.
   --use-aws-ecr:
     - AWS_ACCESS_KEY_ID (Gitlab-runner env var) – AWS access key.
     - AWS_SECRET_ACCESS_KEY (Gitlab-runner env var) – AWS secret key.
 Access and secret key variables override credentials stored in credential and config files.